emotion-js/emotion/.changeset/two-kings-remain.md

 '@emotion/hash': minor
 ---

-Optimize hashing for size and performance
+Optimized hashing for performance while also reducing the size of the function.